Computer Vision Engineer (m/f/d). Competency profile No 2.

 Focus: What is in and what has been left out?

 Perhaps you noticed some things the profile is not highlighting, e.g., Deep Learning models or research, NLP, or Data Science.
 It is not uncommon for practitioners in the early years to try out different roles or technologies.
 Sometimes a move sideways allows you to re-focus and then move forward.

 Data roles and domains are becoming more specialized.
 Specialization advances AI adoption.
 Advancement facilitates creating footholds on career tracks that increase professional satisfaction and impact.
 The advantage of a wholly focused competency profile is: You are clear about the impact you seek.

 You may ask: Is the focus on Computer Vision only not too narrow?

 Let's take a second look.
 Deep Learning here is relevant mainly as an enabler of Computer Vision, and image processing is the technology powering it.
 We had a long discussion about images not just being another type of data but a 'data type.'
 For example, numbers, images, and texts are different data types.
 Further, in the field of Computer Vision, it makes a difference if you are dealing with, e.g., medical images, the human body, or autonomous mobility devices.
 As we advance AI adoption, expertise in domain data will be precious.

-I think that the 'narrow' focus is what makes this competency profile exceptional.
+I think the 'narrow' focus makes this competency profile exceptional.
 It shows the drive to master a domain and deliver end-to-end.
 I expect a much-accelerated career.